Stuart Little (film): Plot

 Remorseful about Stuart's sadness, the Stouts, now revealed to be reluctant pawns of Smokey, reveal their deception; he is delighted and makes his way back to the Little house.
 On the way, he is ambushed by Smokey and his gang but evades them by going into a sewer.
-At home, a jealous Snowbell lies that the family is out celebrating his absence, using the fact that Stuart's face has been removed from the family photo as evidence.
-Heartbroken, Stuart leaves, but Snowbell soon regrets his actions after the Littles return home.
+He makes it home, but finds the Littles absent as they had left to go put up his missing posters.
+A jealous Snowbell lies that the family is out celebrating his absence, using the fact that Stuart's face has been removed from the family photo as evidence.
+Thoroughly crestfallen, Stuart leaves, but Snowbell soon regrets his actions after the Littles return home.
 Smokey and his gang manage to pinpoint Stuart's location at Central Park and bring Snowbell along for the hunt.
 However, Snowbell finds Stuart first and admits his lie, encouraging Stuart to come home.
-Snowbell refuses to hand Stuart over to the cats and Smokey tells his gang to assassinate Stuart and Snowbell.
+When the cats find them, Snowbell refuses to hand Stuart over to the cats and Smokey tells his gang to assassinate both Stuart and Snowbell.
 They give chase, cornering Stuart hanging from a branch over the park's pond.
 Snowbell breaks the branch beneath the cats, sending them plummeting into the pond.
-Smokey sneaks up on Snowbell, enraged by Snowbell is about to kill him instead but Stuart holds a tree Branch back and releasing it at Smokey, knocking him into the water.
+Smokey sneaks up on Snowbell, enraged by his betrayal but Stuart releases a thin branch at Smokey, knocking him into the water.
 He emerges, but is immediately chased away by dogs.

 Stuart is taken home by Snowbell and they arrive just as the Littles are going to bed.
 He taps on the window and is reunited with the Littles after George happily notices him.
-When they ask him how he managed to get home, he tells them that every little can find the Little house and he owes his life to Snowbell, who has realized Stuart truly is family.
+When they ask him how he managed to get home, he tells them that every Little can find the Little house and he owes his life to Snowbell, who has realized Stuart truly is family.